RESILIENCE REPORTER

 INTERNSHIP DETAILS

-• Who: High school, college, or graduate students interested in gaining skills in communication or multimedia storytelling.
+• Who: College students, graduate students, or recent graduates interested in gaining skills in communication or multimedia storytelling.

 • What: 10-week summer journalism internship program.

 • When: Early June to mid-August 2024 (start/end dates TBD depending on intern availability).
 20 hours per week.
-Interns will meet virtually twice per week via Microsoft Teams during normal business hours (Monday through Friday, 9am-5pm PT).
+Interns will meet virtually twice per week via Microsoft Teams.
 Outside of these meetings, interns will work independently on story assignments.

 • Where: Remote.
 Interns will be hired through the Desert Research Institute, but may be located anywhere in the US.